corrooli/HP-Z400-Opencore-EFI/readme.md

 **Not working:**

 - Standby
+- No audio from on-board sound card (is probably easy to patch)
 - GPU DVI out
 - Machine keeps running with no display output when macOS tries to restart (just shut the machine down manually)